Abdellatif Kechiche: Career

 In film, his first acting role was in Abdelkrim Bahioul's Mint Tea, where he played a young Algerian immigrant who moved to Paris to make his fortune.

-André Téchiné hired him in 1987 in The Innocents where he played a gigolo with Sandrine Bonnaire and Jean-Claude Brialy.
+André Téchiné hired him in 1987 in The Innocents where he played a gigolo alongside Sandrine Bonnaire and Jean-Claude Brialy.
 Thanks to Nouri Bouzid’s film Bezness, he won the best male actor award at the Namur Festival in 1992.

 In 2003, he wrote and directed, Games of Love and Chance (L’Esquive), with amateur actors and an extremely limited budget.
 The film follows a group of high school students from the Parisian suburbs who rehearse a Marivaux play for their French class.
 The film was an honorable success for an author's film without known actors; it was hailed by critics as one of the biggest French films of the year 2004.
 The film won four awards at the 30th César Awards in 2005: Best Film, Best Director, and Best Original Screenplay or Adaptation.
 Sara Forestier a lead actress won the César for most promising actress for her role in Games of Love and Chance.

 As an actor, his introduction to most English-speaking audiences was starring as Ashade the taxi driver in the 2005 psychological thriller Sorry, Haters, an "official selection" in both the Toronto International and American Film Institute's film festivals.

 He was decorated by the government of Zine El Abidine Ben Ali in 2005 and in 2008.

 He then directed The Secret of the Grain (La Graine et le mulet) in 2006, which evokes the journey of a worker of Maghrebian origin who wants to establish a restaurant in the port of Sete as an inheritance for his family, but meets French bureaucratic opposition.
 The film had its world premiere in the main competition of the 64th Venice International Film Festival, where it won the Special Jury Prize, the film also received the FIPRESCI Prize, the Louis Delluc Prize and the César Awards for Best Film and Best Director.

 Kechiche's fourth film Black Venus (Vénus Noire) had its world premiere in the main competition of the 67th Venice International Film Festival in 2010.
-The film follows the life of Saartjie Baartman, a Khoikhoi woman from the early 19th century who was exhibited in Europe for her voluptuous figure and objectified by European women.
+The film follows the life of Saartjie Baartman, a Khoikhoi woman from the early 19th century who was exhibited and objectified in Europe for her voluptuous figure.
 The film's critical reception was positive, despite only receiving only one nomination at the 37th César Awards.